linzjs/linz/docs/models.rst

 Models label DSL
 ----------------

-``labels`` is used to provide a label and description for the model.
+The label DSL is used to provide a label and description for the model.

-``labels`` should be an object, keyed by field names and strings of the human friendly versions of your field names.
+The ``labels`` keys value should be an object, keyed by field names and strings of the human friendly versions of your field names.

 For example::